-Issues of recognition and enforcement are also governed by the EC CPR.
+Issues of recognition and enforcement of foreign arbitral awards are also governed by the Arbitration Act and the EC CPR.

 Matters of corporate or individual insolvency, criminal matters, and family matters may not be referred to arbitration.
-Furthermore, any matters contrary to the public policy of the BVI, (such as gambling) may not be referred to arbitration.
+Furthermore, any matters contrary to the public policy of the BVI may not be referred to arbitration.

-Most commercial disputes in the BVI may be determined by arbitration, including shareholder disputes and joint ventures.
+Aside from those exceptions, most forms of commercial dispute in the BVI are capable of being determined by arbitration, including shareholder disputes and joint ventures.